todiane/corri-construction-p3/README.md

 ### Pre development
-As the program was being presented in one window I didn't feel the need for a wireframe but did write out the flow of what needed to be included.
+I wrote out notes and createda flow chart.
 All I had to do then is follow my notes and code one area at a time before moving on to the next.
 I set up projects in GitHub to write out work that needed to be done.

 ![ccccp flow chart](/assets/images/ccccp-flow-chart.png)